rlarg/type-effect-system/README.md

 ## Abstract excerpt

-Traditional type systems provide the guarentee that a well-typed program does not go wrong (crash) but has none for untypable programs.
+Traditional type systems ensure that well-typed programs do not crash but offer no guarantees for programs that cannot be typed.

 Two-sided systems provide two guarantees: well-typed programs do not go wrong, and ill-typed programs do not evaluate.
 The paper extends the two-sided system to track the effects and provide a more fine-grained expression of termination or evaluation.